 The right way to manage access, enforce access control, and audit access depends on the audience and the way you deploy the application.

 To learn more about how to protect applications and other workloads that cater to corporate users, see the IAP documentation.
-You can also directly integrate with Google Sign-In by using standard protocols such as OAuth 2.0 or OpenID Connect.

 - Understand the concepts and capabilities of identity management by reading the Concepts section.